jesusalc/pizza_django_rest_python/README.md

     python manage.py runserver

-#  be running on http://localhost:8000 in a production-like environment using Gunicorn and PostgreSQL as the database.
+    running on http://localhost:8000 in a production-like environment using  PostgreSQL as the database

+    running on http://localhost:8000 in dev mode production-like environment using  Sqlite as the database.

 8. Production